 What is a Teaching Assistant ?

-As a teaching assistant, you will be responsible for supporting pupils on their educational journey and helping with their emotional and social development individually, in groups and with other young pupils.
+As a teaching assistant, you’ll be responsible for supporting pupils on their educational journey and helping with their emotional and social development individually, in groups and with other young pupils.

-You will also need to work with the teacher to support them to ensure they can concentrate on teaching, such as preparing the classroom for lessons, making resources and creating displays of children’s work.
+You will also need to work with the teacher to support them to ensure they can focus on teaching; this includes preparing lesson materials, and setting up and tidying the classrooms for lessons.
 Teaching assistants may also be required to work directly with pupils who have special educational needs or other needs that need particular attention.

 Responsibilities